sweetnordic/timetracker/README.md

 # Time Tracker

-A personal time tracking application built with Electron and SQLite, designed for easy time tracking and activity management.
+A personal time tracking application built with React and SQLite, designed for easy time tracking and activity management.

 ## Project Overview